Programm

 Mittwoch, 26.11.2025, 09:00 - 10:30 Uhr

-Contributor(s): Action Group 2, Alpine Space Program
+Contributor(s): Action Group 2, Alpine Space Programme

 The workshop will foster a multi-level dialogue on circular economy as a driver for sustainable transformation in the Alpine Region.
 The focus will be on three key sectors: textiles, agrifood, and the building sector, with inputs from flagship projects such as BAUHALPS, AlpTextyle and ASTER.
 The event will also serve as the launchpad for a new study commissioned by Action Group 2, in the framework of the Cross Cutting Priority on Circular Economy, aimed at developing a roadmap for the Alpine macro-region.